SymfonyCasts/symfony7/sfcasts/many-to-many.md

 If you're thinking this looks a lot like a `OneToMany` relationship, ding, ding!
 Order yourself a pizza!
 Because it totally is!

 Over in `Droid`, it's a similar story.
-We have a `ships` property, which is a `ManyToMany`, and it's initialized in the constructor.
+We have a `starships` property, which is a `ManyToMany`, and it's initialized in the constructor.
 Then we have the same `getStarships()`, `addStarship()`, and `removeStarship()`: